acro5piano/typed-graphqlify/README.md

 Use `types.oneOf` method to define Enum field.
 It accepts an instance of `Array`, `Object` and `Enum`.

-**Deprecated: Don't use enum, use array or plain object to define enum if possible. typed-graphqlify can't guarantee inferred type is correct.**

 ```graphql
 query getUser {
   user {